maxme/eth-toolbox/README.md

 # Ethereum Toolbox

-This is my personal toolbox for Ethereum (currently web3 only).
-There is currently only one tool to fetch all logs by chunks from an Ethereum node, eventually caching them in a file for analyzing them later.
+My personal toolbox for analyzing Ethereum logs, transactions, ...

+## Tools

+- `getAllLogsForAddress`: get all logs associated to an address from an Ethereum node.
+- `FileCacheManager`: json file based cache, works fine for less than 50K logs.
+- `RedisCacheManager`: redis based cache, use this if you need to manage more logs.

+## TODO

+- use zset in redis to order by date/blocknumber.